andrew-1/toy-sonos-web-controller/README.md

 I'm using it with a playlist of my kids favourite songs.
 This allows them to pick the ones they like to play in a really simple interface.

 ## How it works
-[aiohttp](https://docs.aiohttp.org/) is used to run a web server on the local network.
+[aiohttp](https://docs.aiohttp.org/) is used to run a server.

 [SoCo](http://docs.python-soco.com/) is used to control the speaker.

-websockets and javascript are used to keep the page updated when there are changes to the system.
+Websockets and javascript are used to keep the page updated when there are changes to the system.